wally-yu/selenium-framework/README.md

 Now 6 years passed and I already left Autodesk, maybe it's time to share to Github, lol.

-This framework provides a way to code Selenium Automation with Layers instead of wrting un-resuable and un-readable codes.
+This framework provides a way to code Selenium Automation with Layers instead of writing un-resuable and un-readable codes.
 Suggested layers are:
  - Pages: define elements and pages
  - Actions: define test actions using web elements defined in "pages"